 NBN for Renters

-One of the winners in the NBN field is Aussie Broadband, a small company with a stellar reputation for both the quality of their service and their Australia-based customer support.
-All of Aussie’s NBN plans have no connection fee and no contracts, and you can tailor the service to what you need – pick a speed, pick a download limit and tailor both to find a plan that fits your budget.
-You can also opt for unlimited data starting at $69 a month on the 25Mbps tier, perfect for singles and couples, with no contracts to tie you down on those either.
+One of the winners in the NBN field is Southern Phone, a local company with a stellar reputation for both the quality of their service and their Australia-based customer support.
+All of Southern Phone’s NBN plans have no connection fee and no contracts.
+You can opt for unlimited data starting at $60 a month on the 12/1Mbps tier, perfect for singles and couples, with no contracts to tie you down on those either.
+If there’s more streaming and downloading going on, no problem.
+Just add an extra $10 more to your monthly plan fee and you get an unlimited NBN configured on the 50/20Mbps speed tier.

-There’s a very special offer from Telstra that’s perfect for renters and movers or those looking to relocate or rent a new place.
-Choose between any of Telstra’s casual home broadband plans, starting at $69/mth for 100GB data or go unlimited for only $89/mth.
-Best part of this deal is that there are no lock-in contracts, plus they’ll even waive the $240 connection fee!
-This special deal ends February 25, 2019.
+Telstra’s latest internet plans are now perfect for renters and movers or those looking to relocate or rent a new place.
+Choose between any of Telstra’s new home broadband plans, starting at $70/mth for 100GB data or go unlimited for only $90/mth.
+The best part of this deal is that there are no lock-in contracts, plus they’ll even waive the $99 connection fee if you sign up online.

 Moving home?
-Get connected with Telstra’s Casual Home Broadband Plans
+Get connected with Telstra’s New Home Internet Plans

-Stay flexible with Telstra’s casual plans starting at $69/mth.
-Get a free Smart Modem + no lock-in contracts.
+Stay flexible with Telstra’s new broadband plans starting at $70/mth.
+Get a free Smart Modem, unlimited calls + no lock-in contracts.

 ADSL for Renters

 If you’re looking for an all-inclusive broadband plan for your new place, then Telstra’s Home Broadband Plan + Streaming bundle is the perfect fit for you.
-For only $99/month, you get unlimited data on NBN Tier 50 and a free Telstra TV 2 plus other perks!
-These other perks include a free 24-month Foxtel Now subscription and free rentals on BigPond Movies among many others.
-It’s pretty much an all access pass to the very best streaming experience to complete your home entertainment.
+For only $99/month, you get unlimited data on NBN Tier 50 and a free Telstra TV 3 plus other perks, including a $125 Telstra TV Box Office credit.
+It’s pretty much an

 The broadband landscape’s changed a lot in recent years, and it’s now a competitive market that gives renters some great options, regardless of the tech you use to connect.
 Avoid those contracts, always, and use our recommendations as a starting point, because these days, renters aren’t second-class citizens when it comes to broadband!